'My husband stole £300,000 to gamble'

 Video

-Becky's husband was jailed for stealing money to fund his gambling addiction, she now wants more support provided for families 'left behind'.

-She was eight months pregnant when her husband was jailed for stealing over £300,000 from work.
+Becky was eight months pregnant when her husband was sent to prison.

-Becky says there's not enough support for families left to deal with the repercussions.

-Listen to more of Becky and Ben's story on File on 4 on BBC Sounds.

 -